libretro/docs/docs/library/fbneo.md

 This core widely supports the RetroArch input latency reduction features, with **runahead single instance** and **preemptive frames** being the recommended methods.

 Proper support for **runahead second instance** is not guaranteed because it doesn't exist in standalone FBNeo unlike the other methods.

+Note : There seems to be possible conflicts when rewind is active simultanneously, see https://github.com/libretro/RetroArch/issues/16374.

 ## RetroAchievements